UniFormal/uniformal.github.io/doc/setup/index.md

 ### Run MMT

-If you want to use jEdit, you do not have to run MMT itself.
+If you want to use MMT via jEdit, you do not have to run MMT itself.
 It will act as a plugin within jEdit.

-Advanced users may want to run MMT directly for various other [applications](../applications/)..
+Developers or advanced users may want to run MMT directly for various other [applications](../applications/).
 The canonical way for this is to run `java -jar mmt.jar`.
 (This responds with a simple setup dialog if MMT not installed, and drops to a shell otherwise.)
 But depending on your OS and configuration, double-clicking or executing `mmt.jar` may also work.